What is the meaning of ESTJ?

 Although it comes from a place of love, ESTJs should be careful not to ignore the wishes of their romantic partner to avoid a breakdown in communication due to their stubborn resistance.

 Although any two individuals can make a relationship work with the right amount of effort, in general, ESTJs will appreciate certain traits in a partner.
-Executives naturally take the lead, matching well with someone who will appreciate their hard work and not try to change them too much.
+Executives are natural leaders, matching well with someone who will appreciate their hard work and not try to change them too much.

 ESTJs can find great romance with INTPs and ISTPs, due to their introverted (I) and thinking (T) traits as they’ll understand the Executive’s rational approach and be willing to take a step back when necessary.